 Installing Service Binding Operator on OpenShift

-To install Service Binding Operator on OpenShift, refer this video.
+To install Service Binding Operator on OpenShift, refer the documentation on docs.openshift.com.

 Installing Service Binding Operator on Kubernetes